terasakisatoshi/wasm_with_julia/README.md

 # WASM with Julia

-- This notebook provides the reader with a demo that uses a Julia package called WebAssembly.jl to generate a .wasm file and call it locally.
+- This notebook provides the reader with a demo that uses a Julia package called [WebAssembly.jl](https://github.com/MikeInnes/WebAssembly.jl) to generate a .wasm file and call it on your device.
-- We'll assume you've installed Julia
+- We'll assume you've installed [Julia](https://julialang.org/)

 # Quick start

 - Install LiveServer.jl via

 ```console
 $ julia